CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ### Supplier

-Is a role used throughout the Supply-chain within an [Integrator Environment](#integrator-environment).
+The Supplier is a role used throughout the Supply-chain, but most often represents a Role within a [Maintainer](#maintainer-environment) or an [Integrator](#integrator-environment) Environment.
-The term is used within the NTIA "SBOM Minimum Elements" document as the legal source of a component.
+This term is used within the NTIA "SBOM Minimum Elements" document as the legal source of a component.

 * See also
   * [Supplier](glossary.md#supplier) in the glossary.